tundish/blathnaid/blathnaid/book/chapters.rst

 He looked at it thoughtfully for a moment, before taking a rough brush to scrub away the rust.
 It was round in shape, and it clanged and sang.

-“You’ll need that”, said he, handing it to Jack.
+“You’ll need that,” said he, handing it to Jack.

 About The Trivet
 ----------------